laitanawe/intro-to-bash/_episodes/07-remote.md

 maintained in computing centers that support several such systems, all sharing common networking and storage to support common compute intensive tasks.

+# SSH Basics
+​
+**The take home from this lesson.**
+​
+- Use the command `ssh <username>@<remote server IP address|domain name>` to connect to a remote server.
+​
+**The details on how ssh works.**
+​
+- The (local) client asks the remote server (sumhpc login node) to establish a connection.
+- The server and the client work together to encrypt the contents of data transfered through the connection.

 {% include links.md %}